Most flats – and some houses – in the UK are leasehold.

 1. Copy of your lease

-Some mortgage lenders are reluctant to offer mortgages on a house with a lease shorter than 90 years.
-Your potential buyer(s) will want to know whether your property falls within this category.
+Some mortgage lenders are reluctant to offer on a lease shorter than 90 years.
+Your potential buyer(/s) will want to know whether your property is in this category.

 This document should include other information, such as: